novaframework/nova/guides/plugins.md

 Adding a plugin

 Example:
-A good example of a very useful plugin is the `nova_request_plugin` one.
+A good example of a very useful plugin is the `nova_request_plugin`.
 When we are developing a HTTP web api using json as the data format, we need the framework to decode our message so that we can process it.
 To do that we need to add `decode_json_body => true` into the options field in our `sys.config`.